 Dark Chocolate Truffle Macarons

-Oh macarons!
+Oh, macarons!
 How wonderfully delicious you are!
-Fragile, yet soft; fudgy and full of intoxicating chocolate!
+Fragile, yet soft; fudgy and full of intoxicating dark chocolate!
 I could sing this tune forever, but I will spare you.
-Instead, I will tell you how I make these Dark Chocolate Truffle Macarons.
+Instead, I will tell you how I make this chocolate macaron recipe.

-The reason why these macarons get so soft and fudgy, is because the filling is rather soft.
-When you allow the macarons to sit in the fridge for 24 hours, the moisture from the chocolate ganache filling gets absorbed by the macaron shells, which produces truffle like middle and a brittle shell (it does remind me of this Truffle Cake).
-I was taking these pictures in hopes that you can get a glimpse of what they’re like on the inside.
+The reason why these dark chocolate macarons get so soft and fudgy is that the filling is rather soft.
+When you allow the macarons to sit in the fridge (aka mature) for 24 hours, the moisture from the chocolate ganache filling gets absorbed by the chocolate macaron shells, which produces truffle like middle and a brittle shell (it does remind me of this Truffle Cake).

-The recipe of the macaron shell is adapted from Pierre Herme’s Book “Chocolate Desserts”, so you know you can trust the recipe.
-The chocolate ganache recipe though, is just simple ganache, but in specific proportions to make it to the consistency of a truffle candy.
+The recipe for the macaron shell is adapted from Pierre Herme’s Book “Chocolate Desserts”, so you know you can trust this macaron recipe.
+The dark chocolate ganache recipe though is just simple ganache, but in specific proportions to make it to the consistency of a truffle candy.

-If you’re looking for a comprehensive guide to troubleshooting macarons, check out this post by Not So Humble Pie.
+If you’re looking for a comprehensive guide to troubleshooting macarons, check out THIS post.

 Dark Chocolate Truffle Macarons